martinthomson/no-expiry/draft-thomson-gendispatch-no-expiry.md

 NEW:

 > Internet-Drafts are draft documents that may be updated, replaced, or obsoleted by other documents at any time.
-It is inappropriate to use Internet-Drafts as reference material or to cite them other than as "work in progress."
+It is inappropriate to cite them other than as "work in progress."

 Creating a revision to the Content Guidelines {{IDCG}} will be necessary to